nerfstudio-project/nerfstudio/docs/quickstart/viewer_quickstart.rst

 In the tutorial video below, we walk you through how you can turn a simple capture into a 3D video 📸 🎬

 This video is for the legacy viewer, which was the default in :code:`nerfstudio<1.0`.
 It has some visual differences from the current viewer.
 However, the core functionality is the same.
-The legacy viewer can still be enabled with the :code:`--vis viewer_legacy` option, for example, :code:`ns-train nerfcato --vis viewer_legacy`.
+The legacy viewer can still be enabled with the :code:`--vis viewer_legacy` option, for example, :code:`ns-train nerfacto --vis viewer_legacy`.

 .. raw:: html